TessTrenear/TessTrenear.github.io/README.md

 Images:
 - Created organised image directory structure.

+Font:
+- Used Roboto font from google fonts.

 Pages:
 - Added a homepage (index.html) and a projects page with placeholders (projects.html).
 These are linked via the nav bar on top.